neg-0/dod-fitness/backend_docs/data_model.md

 ## Soft Deletes

-Consider implementing soft deletes for entities that may need to be restored or audited later:
+Implement soft deletes for the User entity:

-- Add an `isDeleted` boolean field to relevant entities
+- Use the `isDeleted` boolean field to mark a user as deleted
-- Add a `deletedAt` DateTime field to track when the soft delete occurred
+- Use the `deletedAt` DateTime field to track when the soft delete occurred

+Consider implementing similar soft delete functionality for other entities if needed.

 ## Auditing

 For enhanced tracking and compliance:

-- Consider adding `createdBy` and `updatedBy` fields to entities, referencing the User who performed the action
+- Use the `createdAt` and `updatedAt` fields to track when entities are created and modified
-- Implement an audit log table to track significant changes to critical data
+- Consider implementing an audit log table to track significant changes to critical data

 This data model provides a solid foundation for the DoD Fitness App Backend Service.
-It captures the essential entities and relationships required to support the app's core functionalities while allowing for future expansion and refinement as needed.
+It captures the essential entities and relationships required to support the app's core functionalities while aligning with our OpenAPI specifications and database schema.
+This model allows for future expansion and refinement as needed.